Types of medical research

 Women are needed as participants in clinical trials and other medical research studies because of a lack of research data about women's health.

 For many years, researchers did not include women in studies.
 They often assumed if a treatment worked for men, it would work the same way for women.
 Now we know women and men can respond differently to the same treatment, and some treatments that work for men may not work as well for women and vice versa.
-In addition, there are many diseases and conditions that only affect women, such as cancer of the uterus or ovaries, pregnancy and menopause which require research data.
+In addition, there are many diseases and conditions that affect only women, such as pregnancy, menopause and cancer of the uterus or ovaries, which require research data.

 All studies involving animals or humans must be approved by an intensive ethics approval process.
-A study must be approved by an ethics committee which is a panel of scientists, doctors, lawyers, community representatives and religious leaders.
-Once a study is approved by an ethics committee it is deemed to be an important study where harm to participants is minimised and the potential benefits to human health are valuable.
+A study must be approved by an ethics committee, which is a panel of scientists, doctors, lawyers, community representatives and religious leaders.
+Once a study is approved by an ethics committee, it is deemed to be an important study in which harm to participants is minimised and the potential benefits to human health are valuable.

 Researchers use a process called informed consent to make sure participants who are volunteering to take part in a study understand and agree to what will happen during and after the research study.
 Researchers must obtain this informed consent from all participants before starting the study.
-Before taking part, a participant should receive the following information about the study:
+Before taking part, a participant should receive the below information about the study.

 Requirements for 'informed consent':

 - The purpose of the research

 - What the participant will be expected to do, and when